orlando21/magnolia-tutorial/contact.md

 Note the activation colors change depending on the status of the content.
 For example, if a colleague edits previously published content without republishing it, the activation status changes from green (published) to yellow (modified).

-Click **Preview** view unpublished content (indicated by a red or yellow circle).
+Click **Preview** to view unpublished content (indicated by a red or yellow circle).
 When you are satisfied that the content is correct, click **Review** to indicate it has been reviewed.
 The colored circle in the `Review` column turns green and the review date is indicated.

 ### Publishing the content<a name="publish"></a>

 Next, select the `New-Year-s-Eve` campaign again and click **Publish**.
-All content belonging to the campaign becomes versioned and published, and the activation status for all items is green.
+All content belonging to the campaign becomes versioned and published, and the activation status for all items becomes green.
 ![Publish]({{ site.baseurl }}/img/publish.jpg)

 ### Further reading<a name="reading"></a>